 Similar to the study conducted by Durak (2011), explains that pupils typically do not learn alone but rather in collaboration with teachers, alongside peers in classes, and with the support of parents at home.
 Since emotional processes and relationships influence how and what pupils learn, it is essential for teachers, schools, and families to actively and effectively address these non-cognitive aspects of the educational process.

 Table 4.
-Level of study behavior of intermediate pupils.
+Level of study behavior of intermediate pupils